 The National Committees meet during the Conference weekend, review and discuss everything on their agenda; they prepare a report, which is presented to the full Conference, discussed, and voted on.
-Generally, the Committee reaches a conclusion as a result of its deliberations, and presents a recommendation to the full Conference.
+Generally, the Committee reaches a conclusion because of its deliberations and presents a recommendation to the full Conference.
 On some items, the Committee may choose to make no recommendation, or simply to report a suggestion or observation.
-The Committee may also defer an item to the next year's Conference, or seek further information from the Fellowship or the Trustees before making a decision at a subsequent Conference.
+The Committee may also defer an item to the next year's Conference or seek further information from the Fellowship or the Trustees before deciding at a subsequent Conference.